princeton-nlp/LM-Science-Tutor/README.md

 - closed-book dialogues, where the teacher conducts a class based on the textbook chapter.
 - textbook exams, which are question/answer pairs based on the textbook chapter.

 We provide TutorChat dialogues for all chapters contained in the TextbookChapters dataset below, which includes humanities and social sciences.
-Roughly 40% of TutorChat dialogues are for STEM subjects.
+40% of TutorChat dialogues concern STEM subjects.

 Download the TutorChat data from HuggingFace at [princeton-nlp/TutorChat](https://huggingface.co/datasets/princeton-nlp/TutorChat).